opencompl/lean-mlir-old/NOTES.md

+- Can we take the free comcmpletion of dialects?
+We are told that it is sufficient to take dialect -> Hom(-, dialect) by yoneda.
+So whenever someone adds a new dialect, they need to state how one can compile other dialects into this dialect (lowering).
 - `Lean/Parser/Extension.lean`: `runParserAttributeHooks` seems to be for extending the parser.

 - How does CompCert use SSA?
 - Talk to the MLIR C infrastructure to compile our rewrites to PDL.